chan27-2/appconfigguard/homebrew-tap/README.md

 ## Setup Instructions

-1. Create a new GitHub repository for the tap: `homebrew-appconfigguard`
+1. Create a new GitHub repository for the tap: `appconfigguard` (under your GitHub account/org)
 2. Copy the `appconfigguard.rb` formula to the repository
 3. Update the version and SHA256 hash when creating releases